 Sewage is comprised of both human and animal wastes.
 According to (UNEP), around 90% of sewage is released into freshwater bodies in the developing countries (United Nations Environment Programme 70).
 This pollutes the fresh water supply areas and hence renders the water unsafe for human consumption.
 This is a very high percentage and is deemed a health hazard.

-The developing countries have water supply problems and majority of them especially those in the rural areas and slums depend on the rivers and other fresh water supply resources to curb the shortage.
-Pollution of that water by sewage renders the water unsafe and hence they have to walk hundreds of miles in search for another fresh water source.
+The developing countries have water supply problems and the majority of them especially those in the rural areas and slums depend on the rivers and other freshwater supply resources to curb the shortage.
+Pollution of that water by sewage renders the water unsafe and hence they have to walk hundreds of miles in search of another fresh water source.
 This problem burdens women whose reproductive roles including looking for water to complete her chores.

 Please type your essay title, choose your document type, enter your email and we send you essay samples